ErisTubo/Pixel-Dailies/README.md

 As for normal PD image files and not gif files Twitter will not stretch but this should keep every post to the same format.

 # To Do
-[] Workflow isn't as visualize.
+- [ ] Workflow isn't as visualize.
 Update workflow picture.
-[] Fix Twitter not looping right.
-See 001 on Twitter for example.
+- [ ] Fix Twitter not looping right.
+See 001 (Twitter post) for example.